Ontario Land Transfer Tax Guide 2026 & Calculator

 Permits drive timing; timing drives financing and carrying costs.
 Start here: How to Get a Building Permit in Ontario.

 One more builder-truth: the internet is full of “avoid tax” hacks.
 In construction, we have the same thing: miracle waterproofing, miracle insulation, miracle everything.
 The miracle usually lasts until the first heavy rain.
-With taxes, the “miracle” lasts until the lawyer asks one question you weren’t expecting.
-Plan properly, claim what you’re legitimately entitled to, and keep your closing day calm.
+With taxes, the miracle lasts until the lawyer asks one question you were not expecting.
+Plan properly, claim what you are legitimately entitled to, and keep your closing day calm.

 Land Transfer Tax Calculator (Ontario + Toronto + First-Time toggle)

 Use the calculator below to get a fast estimate.
-It’s designed for normal Ontario purchases and can add Toronto MLTT if you toggle it on.
+It is designed for normal Ontario purchases and can add Toronto MLTT if you toggle it on.
 It also applies first-time buyer rebates if you toggle that on.

-Common closing-day “gotchas” people forget (so you don’t)
+Common closing-day gotchas people forget (so you do not)

 Even if you nail your LTT estimate, there are other costs that can ruin the mood if you ignore them.